feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/mapping_connections.md

 # Mapping Connections

 Mappings are the neural connections between cortical areas.
-They define how information flows through your genome, using morphologies to specify the exact wiring patterns.
+They define how information flows through your genome, using connectivity rules to specify the exact wiring patterns.

 ## What is a Mapping?

 A mapping is a connection from one cortical area (source) to another (destination) that:
-- Uses a **morphology** to define connection structure
+- Uses a **connectivity rule** to define connection structure
 - Creates **synapses** between neurons
 - Allows **information flow** during processing
 - Can **learn and adapt** based on activity